mikewillrule-arch/elite-bgs-companion/README.md

 ## What It Does

-Elite BGS Companion watches your Elite Dangerous journal directory for game events — missions completed, combat, trade, exploration, faction influence changes — and forwards them to your squadron's BGS dashboard as they happen.
+Elite BGS Companion watches your Elite Dangerous journal directory for game events missions completed, combat, trade, exploration, faction influence changes  and forwards them to your squadron's BGS dashboard as they happen.
 You get a small overlay window that stays on top of the game, showing the live dashboard without needing to alt-tab.

 That's it.
 It reads files.
 It sends what it reads to your server.
 Nothing else.

-## What It Does NOT Do

-- **No screen capture.** The app does not take screenshots, capture your display, or use `desktopCapturer` in any form.
-- **No OCR.** There is no image processing, no text recognition from screenshots, none of it.
-- **No keylogging, no process injection, no game modification.** The app does not interact with Elite Dangerous in any way other than reading the log files the game writes to disk.
-- **No access to your Elite Dangerous account credentials.** It never touches Frontier's authentication systems.

 ## What Files It Reads